Nose Job Basics

 Keep in mind that there is no such thing as a perfect nose.
 Surgery, though, can enhance facial features and emphasize your unique and natural beauty.
 A plastic surgeon can describe the facial features that make you unique and tell you how changes would enhance your appearance.

 The surgeon will evaluate the structures of your nose and other facial features.
-After this evaluation, he or she can tell you if your expectations are realistic.
+After this evaluation, they can tell you if your expectations are realistic.

 The surgeon will also consider your overall health and should discuss with you the risks, recovery time, and costs involved.

 There are various techniques for reshaping the nose.
-Once you decide to go ahead, your surgeon should describe exactly what he or she proposes to do.
+Once you decide to go ahead, your surgeon should describe exactly what they propose to do.

 If you have health insurance, make sure you talk to your insurer in advance so you know what's covered and what you will need to pay for.
 Health insurance typically does not pay for procedures that are done only for cosmetic reasons.